 Would the passport fiasco never end?

-We were trying to figure out if one of us should head back into London for our passports while the other waited with our luggage when we got a message from Kat, then a call from a friend of hers.
+We were trying to figure out if one of us should head back into London for our passports while the other waited with our luggage when we got a message from Kat, immediately followed by a call from her boyfriend.

-He was on his way on the train with our passports!
+He was on his way to Luton Airport on the train with our passports!

-Astounded and grateful, Travis offered to meet him at the train station a few minutes away so he could catch the next train back.
+Astounded and grateful, Travis offered to meet him at a train station a few minutes away so he could catch the next train back into London.